Kirkman/elexforecast/readme.md

 ### Acknowledgments

-The data used in this BBS door was scraped from FiveThirtyEight.
-I hope they won't mind if a handful of retrocomputing enthusiasts see it in ANSI.
+[The data](https://github.com/fivethirtyeight/data/tree/master/election-forecasts-2020) used in this BBS door comes from the talented team at FiveThirtyEight.